 - Repot the plant occasionally to keep up with its growth.

 There is never a “bad time” to give someone a Stephanotis flower bunch.

 The vine typically flowers outdoors in spring-summer of its love for a tropical temperature.
 However, botanists have found clever ways to extend its season by converting it into an indoor plant just before winter.
 With this, the plant is subtly “tricked” into blooming in early winter so that florists can enjoy its flowers even during the start of winter!

 Stephanotis flowers are also preferred in festive bouquets.
 So if you form a part of a bridal party, do not hesitate to pick up this bloom to add to the celebration!

-Finally, the color white is synonymous with LIFE – with hope and fresh starts.
-So if you want to send an uplifting message to somebody, what better way than to gift them a delightful bunch of incandescent Stephanotis blooms!
+Finally, white is synonymous with LIFE – with hope and fresh starts.
+So if you want a flower gift to send an uplifting message to somebody, what better way than to give them a delightful bunch of incandescent Stephanotis blooms!